-5 The Labor Market Costs of Increasing Unprotected Benefits
+5 The Effects on Labor Market Outcomes

-Section 4 provides evidence that women are more likely to separate from their pre-birth employer when the generosity of unprotected benefits increases.
-The findings indicate that women are willing to give up the certainty of returning to their pre-birth employer for more generous benefits, both in terms of level and in terms of duration.
-In this section, I investigate the long-term effects of this change in choices on women's labor market outcomes.
-I then relate the estimates to the private trade-off that mothers face when making their leave decisions.
+Section 4 provides evidence that women are more likely to separate from their pre-birth employer when the generosity of unemployment benefits increases.
+The findings indicate that women are willing to give up the certainty of returning to their pre-birth employer for more generous benefits, both in terms of level and duration.
+In this section, I investigate the long-term effects of these choices on women's labor market outcomes.
+I then relate the estimates to the private trade-off mothers face when making their leave decisions.